 - Short term and long term memory and/or brain damage

-- Damage to function of: livers, kidneys, and other organs
+- Damage to the function of your liver, kidneys, and other organs

-In addition, increased alcohol abuse in adolescence often leads to developing problems later in life, which can include fully developed alcoholism, drug addiction, depression, or permanent brain damage.
-Alcohol abuse is also known to damage the heart, weaken the immune system, and cause internal stress all of which can lead to an increased risk of developing cancer or other diseases.
+In addition, increased alcohol use in adolescence often leads to developing problems later in life, which can include fully developed alcoholism, drug use, depression, or permanent brain damage.
+Alcohol use is also known to damage the heart, weaken the immune system, and cause internal stress, all of which can lead to an increased risk of developing cancer or other diseases.

 Adolescence is a vulnerable time of development, both physically and emotionally.
 The adolescent child is growing in their muscles, most specifically their brains.
-Susceptible to peer pressure, sensitive to behaviors of parents, and struggling to create an identity of self, it is easy for an adolescent to find relief or acceptance with alcohol abuse.
+In addition, they are susceptible to peer pressure, sensitive to behaviors of parents, and struggling to create an identity of self.
+As a result, it is easy for an adolescent to find relief or acceptance with alcohol use.

-- Significant change in mood or normal temperament
+- Significant change in mood or typical temperament

 - Sudden drop in academic performance